-Lively folk-dancing to music provided by the children's own orchestra.
-Folk cultures of many nations are studied and appreciated by the youngsters in a truly international spirit of experience at Pestalozzi Village influences this work; and in return, the Children's Village of Pestalozzi is enriched by this necessary and urgent work for children.
+Lively folk-dancing to music provided by the children's own orchestra Folk cultures of many nations are studied and appreciated by the youngsters in a truly international spirit

 The following projects are already in operation: Emergency aid for children and their mothers displaced by the war in Beirut, Lebanon; survival and schooling for abandoned children and single mothers with their children in a slum quarter of Addis Ababa, Ethiopia; the creation of possibilities for vocational training and earning money in a reception and rehabilitation center for abandoned children in Bangalore, India; and schooling and professional training for working, orphaned street children in Dhaka, Chittagong, and Khulna, Bangladesh.

 Dr. Corti's idea of a village for children has caught on in other countries outside Switzerland.
 The British Pestalozzi Association established a village on a 174 acre estate near Battle, in Sussex, in 1957, and soon were hosting children from fifteen different nations.
 Villages in Germany, Austria, and other parts of the world are modeled on the original Children's Village near Trogen.

-A Tibetan child learns math at Pestalozzi.
+A Tibetan child learns math at Pestalozzi

-The world has, indeed, much to learn from the spirit of Pestalozzi, and children in need see a ray of hope in the ideals practiced in this small Swiss village of children. Δ All Rosicrucians are, or should be, loyal to their country But neither our loyalty or respect to and for our country and our flag shall make or permit us to shed the blood of another.
+The world has, indeed, much to learn from the spirit of Pestalozzi, and children in need see a ray of hope in the ideals practiced in this small Swiss village of children. $\Delta$

+$\mathcal{A}^{ll}$ Rosicrucians are, or should be, loyal to their country....But Neither our loyalty or respect to and for our country and our flag shall make or permit us to shed the blood of another.
 It is strictly forbidden by our oaths and obligations.

 This obligation should present no difficulty to the peace-loving Rosicrucian, however.
 Our watchword has always been, through the ages, "Peace Profound"; and we most certainly refuse to shed another brother's blood the while remaining loyal to our country.

 Should the Peace-loving Rosicrucian find himself selected to defend his country against the enemy, or drafted to take arms and participate in the warring activities of his country, he is not bound by any law to take arms and go forth to destroy others.
 He may and shall consistently refuse to do this, as against the sacred principles of our Order.
 But he shall not refuse to do humanitarian work and take such part in the war as will help to bring about peace and happiness.
-From "War-A Condition of Mind" by H. Spencer Lewis, F.R.C., 1917

-Equality and World Unity by Ralph M. Lewis, F.R.C.
+From "War-A Condition of Mind" by H. Spencer Lewis, F.R.C., 1917 by Ralph M. Lewis, F.R.C.